Battle off Samar

+Taffy 3 sustained heavy losses in the action, losing two escort carriers, two destroyers, a destroyer escort and numerous aircraft.
+Over 1,000 Americans died, comparable to the combined losses of American men and ships at the Coral Sea and Midway.
+Three Japanese cruisers were sunk by air attack, and three others were damaged.
+The Japanese had over 2,700 casualties.
+Taffy 3 was awarded the Presidential Unit Citation and Captain Ernest E. Evans of the sunk Johnston was posthumously awarded the Medal of Honor.
+Fleet Admiral Chester W. Nimitz wrote afterwards that the success of Taffy 3 was "nothing short of special dispensation from the Lord Almighty."
+The Battle off Samar has been cited by historians as one of the greatest last stands in naval history.

 Background

 The overall Japanese strategy at Leyte Gulf—a plan known as Shō-Go 1—called for Vice Admiral Jisaburō Ozawa's Northern Force to lure the American Third Fleet away from the Allied landings on Leyte, using an apparently vulnerable force of Japanese carriers as bait.
-The landing forces, stripped of air cover by the Third Fleet, would then be attacked from the west and south by Vice Admiral Takeo Kurita's Center Force, which would sortie from Brunei, and Vice Admiral Shoji Nishimura's Southern Force.
-Kurita's Center Force consisted of five battleships, including Yamato and Musashi, the largest battleships ever built, escorted by cruisers and destroyers.
-Nishimura's flotilla included two battleships and would be followed by Vice Admiral Kiyohide Shima with three cruisers.
+The landing forces, stripped of air cover by the Third Fleet, would then be attacked from the west and south by Vice Admiral Takeo Kurita's Center Force, and Vice Admiral Shoji Nishimura's Southern Force.
+Kurita's Center Force consisted of five battleships, including Yamato and Musashi, the largest battleships afloat, escorted by cruisers and destroyers.
+Nishimura's flotilla included two battleships and would be followed by Vice Admiral Kiyohide Shima's cruisers and destroyers.

 On the night of October 23, the American submarines Dace and Darter detected Center Force entering the Palawan Passage along the northwest coast of Palawan Island.
 After alerting Halsey, the submarines torpedoed and sank two cruisers, while crippling a third and forcing it to withdraw.
-One of the cruisers lost was Admiral Kurita's flagship, but he was rescued and transferred his flag to Yamato.
+One of the cruisers lost was Admiral Kurita's flagship Atago, but he was rescued and transferred his flag to Yamato.